 Work Party Volunteers: Maintenance work parties are held as needed.
-This includes window washing, classroom painting, etc. If you would like to help with a work party, contact the school office.
+This includes window washing, classroom painting, power washing sidewalks and play areas, maintenance, etc. If you would like to help with a work party, contact the school office.
 There will be several scheduled work parties throughout the year.
 Look for information in the weekly newsletters.
 Volunteers earn one for one participation hours.